OSOceanAcoustics/echopop/docs/theory/04_apportioning.md

 These biometric parameters will appear as subscript of a given quantity.

 ### Aged and unaged samples
-A superscript is used to denote the set of fish sample:
+A superscript is used to denote the set of fish samples:
 - $\textrm{all}$: all aged and unaged fish samples
 - $\textrm{aged}$: all aged fish samples
 - $\textrm{unaged}$: all unaged fish samples